hessam72/save-file-laravel-controller/README.md

 # save-file-laravel-controller

+Things you can acheave Useing this helper:

+- Get readable file size based on bytes like 15 MB
+- Generate uniqe names for files
-hellper function for saving uniqe files in your laravel storage
+- Save files in laravel storage